redhat-et/time-to-merge-tool/README.md

+# Github Action Tool for Time to Merge Model

 In this repo we test out TTM toolification process

 We have created a Github Action Workflow which carries out the model training process for the Github Time to Merge model.